ConceptaNjolima/MyTNTResources/Week 2/[ENG2.0]Remote repositories and GitHub.md

 ## Learning objectives

 * TNTs will understand the basic workflow for how multiple people work with Git.
+* TNTs will understand why using branches and practice branching.
 * TNTs will be able to clone a repository, make a pull request, push changes.
 * TNTs will learn how to create and use repositories on GitHub.